 - Then, add the sofrito, tomato sauce, and sazon.
 Stir together and cook for 1 minute, until fragrant.

-- Add the rinsed rice to the pot and mix with the other ingredients.
+- Add the rinsed rice and cooked beans to the pot and mix with the other ingredients.

 - Fill the pot with water, about 1 inch above the rice.
 Add a pinch of salt.